The Power of Bodytree Body: About the programme

 If you’ve been spiritlessly stumbling through fitness fads searching for one that makes you leaner, stronger and even happier, Bodytree Body might be just right for you.

 “We’ve developed a community around Bodytree Body (aka BTB),” explains BTB co-founder Anissa Lickrish.
-“The women you come to us regularly used to be types who went to the gym out of obligation, but BTB has changed everything for them.
+“The women who come to us regularly used to be types who went to the gym out of obligation, but BTB has changed everything for them.
 Now they come because they want to, and that makes all the difference to your commitment and the results you see”.

-If you ask a woman what keeps her going back to the gym or ant particular workout, the answer is not always the “all about the burn”.
+If you ask a woman what keeps her going back to the gym or any particular workout, the answer is not always the “all about the burn”.
 For the most pragmatic among us, it might be workout-specific, but for many more of us, it’s about the vibe and whether or not it’s any fun.
 It’s no fun slogging through that strenuous hour without some fun people by your side to encourage you and share it with and, of course, without a great playlist.

 “Our community is a powerful motivator, and it’s something we are most proud of,” says co-founder Nadia Sehweil.
 “Exercise should be rewarding.
 We all should be doing activities we enjoy, that challenge or relax us and that make your body and mind feel good”.